DannyArends/CTLmapping/doc/joss/2016/paper.md

 The CTL software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].
 The core algorithm is written in C allowing it to be deployed anywhere, but it also provides easy integration of the CTL mapping algorithm into other languages that allow calling C functions.
-As a proof of concept the CTL repository provide bindings for the D 2.0 language.
+As a proof of concept the CTL repository provides linux bindings for the D 2.0 language.

 Data structures of the CTL mapping R package have been harmonized with the popular R/qtl package [@Arends:2010], allowing users to quickly and effiently re-analyse previous (R/)QTL experiments.
 Additional advantages of close integration with